lulzzz/documentation-1/docs/category/03_install_ingress.md

 tiller-deploy                             ClusterIP      10.0.115.145   <none>         44134/TCP                    56m
 ```

-You will see the nginx controller that can be accessed from the internet (type: LoadBalancer) with an external IP assigned.
-You will also see the an nginx default backend that runs inside the cluster an cannot be accessed form the internet (type: ClusterIP).
-The Load Balancer will route traffick to the default backend.
-If you navigate to the external IP you will see the nginx default backend in the browser.
+You will see the nginx controller that can be accessed from the external internet (type: LoadBalancer) with an external IP assigned.
+You will also see the an nginx default backend that runs inside the cluster an cannot be accessed from the internet (type: ClusterIP).
+The Load Balancer will route traffick to the default backend when a frontend website is not present.
+If you navigate to the external IP address (in this instance, 23.100.26.95) you will see the nginx default backend in the browser.

 ![placeholder](https://raw.githubusercontent.com/rcl-microservices-aks/documentation/master/images/ingress/ingress-2.PNG "Image")

 ## Increasing the NGINX Proxy Buffer Size

 The NGINX ingress controller Proxy Buffer Size is not large enough for the headers returned from some services.
 You will need to increase the buffer size.
-Create a ConfigMap file called 'nginx-configuration.yaml' add this code.
+Create a ConfigMap file called 'nginx-configuration.yaml' and add this code.
 Replace the placeholder text with your nginx pod name.

 ```bash
 kind: ConfigMap